-There shall be a State Certificate for completion of a special education program named the Maryland High School Certificate.
-This certificate shall be awarded only to students with disabilities who cannot meet the requirements for a diploma but who meet one of the following standards:
+This certificate may be awarded to students with disabilities who do not meet the requirements for a diploma but who meet one of the following criteria:

-- 1. The student is enrolled in an education program for at least four years beyond eighth grade or its age equivalent, and is determined, by the Individualized Education Program (IEP) Team, with the agreement of the parents of the disabled student, to have developed appropriate skills for the student to enter the world of work, act responsibly as a citizen, and enjoy a fulfilling life.
-World of work shall include, but not be limited to:
+- The student is enrolled in a special education program for at least four years beyond Grade 8, or its age equivalent, and is determined by an Individualized Educational Program Team, with agreement of the student's parents/guardians, to have developed appropriate skills for the individual to enter the world of work, act responsibly as a citizen, and enjoy a fulfilling life.
+The world of work includes gainful employment, supported employment, or sheltered workshops. - The student has been enrolled in a special education program for four years beyond Grade 8, or its age equivalent, and has reached age 21.

-- a. gainful employment

-- b. work activity centers

-- c. sheltered workshops

-- d. supported employment

-- 2. The student has been enrolled in an education program for four years beyond the eighth grade or its age equivalent and has reached age 21.